mlutfy/ca.bidon.civiexportexcel/README.md

 ============

 - CiviCRM >= 4.4 (previous versions untested)
-- patching CiviCRM core code.

 Installation
 ============

+Install as any other regular CiviCRM extension:

 1- Download this extension and unpack it in your 'extensions' directory.
    You may need to create it if it does not already exist, and configure